-Globally, we are faced with too much, too little, or too polluted water.
+Globally, we are faced with too much or too little water, or water that is too polluted.
 Water issues such as these do not stop at borders, of course.
 That is why it is important to share knowledge and solutions across borders.
-With the Blue Deal program, the Netherlands has decided to tackle these challenges.
+With the Blue Deal programme, the Netherlands has decided to tackle these challenges.

 Blue Deal and Noorderzijlvest